TL;DR

 - Maintain Your Vehicle: Regular checks are vital.
 The simple acronym FORCES is a useful guide: Fuel, Oil, Rubber (tyres/wipers), Coolant, Electrics, Screenwash.
 Worn tyres are illegal and dramatically increase stopping distances.

-2. Choose the Right Policy and Optional Extras
+2. Choose a strong fit for your needs and Optional Extras

-Finding the best car insurance provider involves looking beyond the headline price.
+Finding the suitable car insurance provider involves looking beyond the headline price.
 An expert broker can be invaluable here.

 - Check the Details: Does the policy include a courtesy car as standard?
 Is it a 'like-for-like' replacement, or just a small hatchback?
 What is the excess for windscreen claims?